PBRjr/Fantasy_Novel/Magic System.md

 ### What branches are there?
 [[Need Exploration]]
 #### Growth/Decay
-*Fundamental*: Allows the user to force living cells to replicate
+*Growth*: Allows the user to force living cells to replicate at an accelerated rate *Decay*: Allows the user to force living cells to age at an accelerated rate